Helperbird/website/src/pages/security.md

 the [Children’s Online Privacy Protection Act (COPPA)](/compliance/) and the Family Educational Rights and Privacy Act (FERPA), we do not collect personal information from anyone, especially children under the age of 13.
 Our commitment to these standards underscores our dedication to user privacy and security across all age groups.
-[You can read more on our statementhere](/compliance/)
+[You can read more on our compliance statement here](/compliance/).

 ---